Dear New and returning District 6 Families,

 Welcome to the CHSRA Sensational District 6 Rodeo Team!
 We are glad you are a member of our district and would like to take a minute to share some valuable information.
 We hope the info listed below will help you all, yet encourage each one of you to read the rule book and know our State and District bylaws.

-Morning of rodeo check in: Check in times will be posted on the entry form and/or websites.
+Rodeo check in: Check in times will be posted on the entry form and/or websites.
 If you are going to be late it’s your responsibility to call the rodeo secretary of the hosting district and notify her you are on your way.
 Only you can check yourself in and must be in dress code (including hat, boots, long sleeve western shirt) with membership card.

 Associate Membership: Requirement of District 6 is one paid associate membership must accompany each student membership application.
 CHSRA rule book requires anyone in the arena, around chute areas, and stock working areas are to be in western attire (including hat, boots, long sleeve western shirt.)